kingsman1960/Sua/README.md

-# Sua
-Stochastic Unified Assistant
+Stochastic Unified Assistant (a.k.a SUA) is originally made for automatic prediction and analysis of the selected portfolio.